alexleuang/picturegram/Design_Document.md

 U12.
 Users of the image will be able to delete comments on their posting and so will other users.

+## 3.1 Stretch Goals
+1. The "Explore" tab will allow users to browse and discover new content by hashtags, location, and user.
+2. The "Home" tab will display a feed of videos from users that the current user is following.
+3. The "Upload" tab will allow users to take a video or select one from their camera roll and add various filters, tags, and captions before sharing it.
+4. The "Profile" tab will display the user's own profile which will display followers and following.

 ## 4. Project Scope
 ## 4.1.
 In Scope